evamaxfield/distributed-ecosystem/README.md

 etc.) to the code that produced it?
 And, wouldn't it be nice to make it so that your workflow can run on some other infrastructure?

-That isn't even counting the value of doing this for ourselves.
-All of these things generally make iterative development easier in the long run when we inevitably need to change the data source, change one of the tasks in the workflow, someone asks _how_ a plot was made, or we realize we can save money by moving from one infrastructure setup to another.
+All of these goals generally make iterative development internally easier in the long run as well when we inevitably need to change the data source, change one of the tasks in the workflow, someone asks _how_ a plot was made, or we realize we can save money by moving from one infrastructure setup to another.

 ## Psuedo-code
 The following psuedo-code will show the effect that these planned tools have on a